greenboxal/doggohub/doc/administration/high_availability/redis.md

 be each in an independent machine.
 You can configure them in the same machines where you've configured the other Redis servers.

-With GitLab Enterprise Edition, you can use the Omnibus package to setup multiple machines with the Sentinel daemon.
+With DoggoHub Enterprise Edition, you can use the Omnibus package to setup multiple machines with the Sentinel daemon.

 ---